Sedscodex/Cinextion-extention/README.md

 # Cinextion-extention
 A Chrome extension for movie suggestions.
-A Project for my IWT class
+A Project for my IWT class.
+Don't mind any attention